 Everyone has the same goal —

-to get the best job they can get.
+to get the best experience from their MBA.

 Earning the degree isn’t enough for all the goals you have.